Tomar

-Tomar ([tuˈmaɾ]), also known in English as Thomar (the ancient name of Tomar), is a city and a municipality in the Santarém district of Portugal.
+Tomar ([tuˈmaɾ]), also known in English as Thomar (the ancient name of Tomar), is a Portuguese city and a municipality in the historical Ribatejo Portuguese province, and in Santarém district.
 The town proper has a population of about 20,000.
 The municipality population in 2011 was 40,677, in an area of 351.20 km2.

-The town of Tomar was created inside the walls of the Convento de Cristo, constructed under the orders of Gualdim de Pais, the fourth Grand Master of the Knights Templar of Portugal in the late 12th century.
+The town of Tomar was created inside the walls of the Convento de Cristo, constructed under the orders of Gualdim de Pais, the fourth Grand Master of the Knights Templar in Portugal in the late 12th century.

 Tomar was the last Templar town to be commissioned for construction and one of Portugal's historical jewels.
 The town was especially important in the 15th century when it was a center of Portuguese overseas expansion under Henry the Navigator, the Grand Master of the Order of Christ, successor organization to the Knights Templar in Portugal.

 Geography

 Tomar lies in the most fertile region of Portugal, and one of the most fertile in the whole of the Iberian Peninsula: the Ribatejo ("by the river Tagus") meadows.
 It is located in the district of Santarém.

-The predominant landscape is agricultural, consisting of olive, pine and fig trees.
+The predominant landscape is agricultural, consisting of olive, pine, fig, and eucalyptus trees.

 The seat of the municipality is the city of Tomar, which comprises the parishes of Santa Maria dos Olivais and São João Batista.
 Tomar is also the capital of the Médio Tejo (Mid-Tagus river) region.

 The Nabão River cuts across what was the ancient city of Nabantia: its inhabitants are called Nabantinos.